 The result is tightening of the loose skin on your stomach, or whichever part of your body we are targeting with the treatments.

 A word of warning, these procedures are best if you have a few BMI points to lose rather than having a huge overhang left from excessive weight loss.
 If this is the case, we’d always suggest seeing Dr Horn and having the area surgically removed.
 But, for skin such as after childbirth and as shown in our before and after pictures, this is a wonderful, non-invasive set of procedures that complement a healthy lifestyle which includes exercise and good nutrition.
-Book your WhatsApp consultation now.
+Book your treatment now.

 As mentioned above, the elasticity of the skin will naturally decrease with age.
 Although you can address some issues in this article, such as not losing weight too fast, staying hydrated properly, eating the right food and taking care of your skin, you can’t slow down time.
 But instead of getting stressed out about old age, focus on the things you control about, how to stay active, sleep well, keep stress levels low, and eat right.
 Because if you can, you’ll realize that you always look good and feel good.